DeepanjaliIshte/Weather-App-project/README.md

 # Weather-app-project

 <h4> This weather app project demonstrates how to build a dynamic web application using JSP, Servlets, HTML, CSS, and JavaScript.
 It involves capturing user input, processing data on the server, and rendering dynamic content on the client side.
-This project helps in understanding the integration of front-end and back-end technologies in a real-world application.</h4><br>
+This project helps in understanding the integration of front-end and back-end technologies in a real-world application.<br>
-<h4>Creating a weather app using JSP (JavaServer Pages), Java Servlets, HTML, CSS, and JavaScript involves developing a web application that allows users to get weather information for a specific city. </h4>
+Creating a weather app using JSP (JavaServer Pages), Java Servlets, HTML, CSS, and JavaScript involves developing a web application that allows users to get weather information for a specific city. </h4>

 <h3>Components </h3>
 <h5>